mahajanankur/motifer/README.md

 server.use(bodyParser.json());

 // Motifer - This is a mandatory initialization to send the express object to
 // the motifer scope.
-If this configuration not set, it will not print the requestId. const Logger = new ExpressLoggerFactory("app", "debug", server, "app.log");
+If this configuration not set, it will not print the requestId.

+let options = {
+    "rotate": true,
+    "filename": "logfile-%DATE%.log",
+    "frequency": "5m",
+    "datePattern": "YYYY-MM-DD-HHmm",
+    "archived": true,
+    "maxSize": "20m",
+    "maxFiles": "14d",
+    "dirname": "/home/ankur/motifer/examples"
+}
+const Logger = new ExpressLoggerFactory("app", "debug", server, options);
 const logger = Logger.getLogger(__filename);

 //Server port configuration.